CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab03-Gettingstarted.md

 ## Overview

-In this lab, you will work with **Azure AI Foundry** to design, build, and deploy a prompt flow solution.
-You’ll begin by creating a project, then construct and configure a flow with system instructions and connect it to a model.
-You will test the flow in the chat pane using sample prompts to validate its responses and make adjustments as needed.
-Finally, you’ll deploy the flow as an endpoint, test it directly in the Azure AI Foundry portal, and review connection details that enable integration into client applications.
-This lab provides practical experience in creating, testing, and deploying prompt flows to deliver generative AI capabilities.
+In this hands-on lab, you’ll gain practical experience with **Azure AI Foundry** by designing, building, and deploying a prompt flow solution.
+You’ll start by creating a project, then construct and configure a flow with system instructions and connect it to a model.
+Next, you’ll test the flow in the chat pane using sample prompts, refine responses as needed, and validate its behavior.
+Finally, you’ll deploy the flow as an endpoint, test it directly in the Azure AI Foundry portal, and review connection details for integrating it into client applications.
+By the end of the lab, you’ll be proficient in creating, testing, and deploying prompt flows to deliver interactive generative AI capabilities.

 ## Objectives